-All of a sudden, the boss was transferred and a new one came in, whose love was photography.
+All of a sudden, the boss was transferred and a new one appointed.
+His love was photography.
 Immediately, all the underlings were snapping photos and buying expensive camera equipment with office funds.
 Soccer was never mentioned again.

 Wang Xiaofang, the author of 13 bureaucracy lit books, describes why cultivating official connections is so important.

-WANG XIAOFANG: (Through translator) Even the dogs and chickens of government officials go to heaven.
-Our officials, once they get power, they have power for life.
-This system of bureaucracy and power worship has become our cultural tradition.
-It's inside our bones.
+"Even the dogs and chickens of government officials go to heaven.
+Our officials, once they get power, they have power for life," he says.
+"This system of bureaucracy and power worship has become our cultural tradition.
+It is inside our bones."

-The ultimate example is described in Wang's book, "The Civil Servant's Notebook."
-The fictional Old Leader is a fan of the Urine Cure.
+The ultimate example is described in Wang's book, The Civil Servant's Notebook.
+The fictional Old Leader is a fan of the "urine cure."
 To show loyalty, his unfortunate underling overcomes his own disgust and drinks his own urine for five years.
 He's rewarded with a promotion.

-"China is a country where the reality is so powerful that the individual feels insignificant.
-So anyone with a sense of morality must learn to compromise with reality and find ways of getting things done without violating their bottom-line.
+"China is a country where the reality is so powerful that the individual feels insignificant," he says.
+"So anyone with a sense of morality must learn to compromise with reality and find ways of getting things done without violating their bottom line."

 Wang Xiaofang's real life story is an object lesson in the danger of ending up in the wrong camp.
 He spent almost two years as secretary to the deputy mayor of Shenyang, Ma Xiangdong.

-XIAOFANG: (Through translator) It was spiritual purgatory.
-When I was going through that political storm, there were three years when I didn't have any work.
-I had to wait and help with the investigations.
+"It was spiritual purgatory.
+When I was going through that political storm, there were three years when I didn't have any work," he recalls.
+"I had to wait and help with the investigations.
 It was soul-destroying.
 My friends were gone.
-It was very painful.
+It was very painful."

 After that experience, Wang Xiaofang left the civil service and became a writer.
-One character in his book describes the pressures on officials as being more than their flesh-and-blood bodies can withstand.
+One character in his book describes the pressures on officials as being "more than their flesh-and-blood bodies can withstand."

-YUEWEN: (Through translator) Telling lies, fakery and falsification of official statistics has become a national disaster.
-If it's not stopped, it could bring about a national catastrophe.
+"Telling lies, fakery and falsification of official statistics has become a national disaster.
+If it's not stopped, it could bring about a national catastrophe," he warns.

 Wang Xiaofang hasn't published a book in two years.
-He has three finished novels ready to go, but no Chinese publisher dares touch them due to the political sensitivity surrounding the transition of power to a new generation of leaders.
+He has three finished novels ready to go.
+But no Chinese publisher dares touch them due to the political sensitivity surrounding the transition of power to a new generation of leaders.